Ashish2Parimi/OpenAI-Chatbot/README.md

 #### Note: OpenAI API key is part of ``chatbot/config/OpenAI_config.env``.
 Provide the key if required.

 ### Installation
 Open terminal and navigate to the code directory.
-Follow the commands in terminal ( macOs tested) to give permissions to ``run.py``, install dependencies, run unit tests, create the database, and start the bot.
+Follow the commands in terminal ( macOs tested) set python code path, to give permissions to ``run.py``, install dependencies, run unit tests, create the database, and start the bot.
 ```
 !export PYTHONPATH=$PWD
 chmod +x ./run.py